In 1990, Lucasfilm consolidated

 In 2006, Disney purchased Pixar.
 In 2012, Disney purchased Lucasfilm and its subsidiaries, including LucasArts and Industrial Light and Magic.
 This brought the three parts of the original Lucasfilm Computer Division together under the same parent company once again.
 In April 2013, Disney halted all development at LucasArts.
-Today LucasArts is just a licensor and digital publisher.
+Today LucasArts, going once again by Lucasfilm Games, is just a licensor.

 Here is the full list of adventure games that are both developed and licensed by LucasArts (or in the case of Sam & Max, licensed by Steve Purcell, the duo's creator).